-Chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), halons, carbon tetrachloride (CTC: CCl4), methyl chloroform (MC: CH3CCl3) and methyl bromide (MB: CH3Br) are all ozone depleting substances (ODSs), whose production and consumption, and resulting emissions, have been significantly reduced by national actions to comply with the Montreal Protocol.
-However, significant, persistent ODS emissions remain (Montzka et al. 2018; Engel & Rigby 2018; Rigby et al. 2019), particularly CFC-11 from East Asia.
-If this current increase in globally significant CFC-11 emissions were to continue, it could delay recovery of mid-latitude and Antarctic ozone depletion by about 7 and 20 years respectively.
-Avoiding these increased CFC-11 emissions could have a larger positive effect on stratospheric ozone than any other policy option considered in the latest assessment of stratospheric ozone depletion, including destruction of the CFC bank (Carpenter & Daniel 2018).
+Chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), halons, carbon tetrachloride (CTC: CCl4), methyl chloroform (MC: CH3CCl3) and methyl bromide (MB: CH3Br) are all ozone depleting substances (ODSs), whose production and consumption, and resulting emissions, have been significantly reduced by national actions taken by countries to comply with the Montreal Protocol.
+These reductions in ODSs have led to the start of the recovery of stratospheric ozone (WMO 2018).

 Methyl chloride (CH3Cl), dichloromethane (CH2Cl2), chloroform (CHCl3), trichloroethylene (TCE: CHClCl2), perchloroethylene (PCE: CCl2CCl2), dibromomethane (CH2Br2), bromoform (CHBr3) and methyl iodide (CH3I) are not listed as ODSs in a Montreal Protocol context.
 Methyl chloride, chloroform, dibromomethane, bromoform and methyl iodide are predominantly natural in origin, and dichloromethane, trichloroethylene and perchloroethylene, although largely anthropogenic in origin, have relatively short atmospheric lifetimes (<0.5 yr, Montzka & Reimann 2011) and therefore relatively low Ozone Depleting Potentials (ODPs).
-They are considered in this report in the context of their potential contribution to Equivalent Effective Stratospheric Chlorine (EESC), the ultimate driver of stratospheric ozone depletion (Bekki & Bodeker 2011; Montzka & Reimann 2011; Carpenter & Reimann 2014; Fraser et al. 2014a; Engel & Rigby 2018).
+They are considered in this report in the context of their potential contribution to Equivalent Effective Stratospheric Chlorine (EESC), the ultimate driver of stratospheric ozone depletion (Fraser et al. 2014a; Engel & Rigby 2018).

-The most dramatic demonstration of the environmental effect of EESC is the annual appearance of the Antarctic ozone hole (AOH; Klekociuk et al. 2015 and earlier papers) in the southern hemisphere spring.
-In a companion report (Krummel et al. 2020 and earlier reports) we review the development and decline of the 2019 AOH and review its metrics in light of the ongoing decline of EESC in the atmosphere.
-The overall ranking of the 2019 AOH is quantified in that report.
-In addition, ODS emissions play an important role globally in contributing to radiative forcing as many of them are also greenhouse gases (GHGs), and reductions in ODSs have helped reduce the human contribution to climate change over the past 30 years (Forster & Ramaswamy 2007; Myhre & Shindell 2014; Carpenter & Reimann 2014).
+The most dramatic demonstration of the environmental effect of EESC is the annual appearance of the Antarctic ozone hole (AOH; Klekociuk et al. 2021 and earlier papers) in the southern hemisphere spring.
+In a companion report (Krummel et al. 2021 and earlier reports) we review the development and decline of the 2020 AOH and review its metrics in light of the ongoing decline of EESC in the atmosphere.
+In addition, ODS emissions play an important role globally in contributing to radiative forcing as many of them are also greenhouse gases (GHGs), and reductions in ODSs have helped reduce the human contribution to climate change over the past 30 years (Carpenter & Reimann 2014; Engel & Rigby 2018).

 CFCs, halons, carbon tetrachloride and methyl chloroform are no longer imported into Australia in any significant quantities; however small amounts can still be used for essential purposes.
-Nevertheless, long-term atmospheric observations at Cape Grim, Tasmania, show that there are measurable past and current emissions of these chemicals from the Melbourne-Port Phillip-SE Australian region, and presumably from all the major Australian urban regions (Dunse et al. 2005; Fraser et al. 2014b).
+Nevertheless, long-term atmospheric observations at Cape Grim, Tasmania, show that there are measurable past and current emissions of these chemicals from the Melbourne-Port Phillip-SE Australian region, and by extrapolation from all major Australian urban regions (Dunse et al. 2005; Fraser et al. 2014b).
 Previous research (Fraser et al. 2013; 2014b) suggested that the emissions are likely from 'banks' of these species, in the form of old ODS-containing equipment and materials still in use (for example refrigerators, aerosol cans, fire extinguishers, foam plastics) or from leaking landfills.
 ODS emissions are not controlled by the Montreal Protocol.
-However, ODS emissions in Australia are controlled by the Australian government as it controls ODS production and consumption under the Montreal Protocol and by additional measures to reduce emissions - for example banning the emissions of ODSs unless permitted by regulation in the main end-use sectors: air conditioning, refrigeration and fire protection.
+However, ODS emissions in Australia are controlled by the Australian government as it implements additional measures to reduce emissions - for example banning the emissions of ODSs unless permitted by regulation in the main end-use sectors: air conditioning, refrigeration and fire protection.
 In addition, mitigation of Australian emissions of these species is supported by government and industry initiatives in the capture of used ODS substances, followed by their recycling or destruction.

-HCFCs and methyl bromide, are imported into Australia and used in maintaining existing HCFC-containing refrigeration and air conditioning equipment, for quarantine and pre-shipment (QPS) uses of methyl bromide, one exempted non-QPS use of methyl bromide (for growing strawberry runners) and fire protection.
-HCFC and non-QPS methyl bromide consumption is controlled by Australia's commitments under the Montreal Protocol and are declining, whereas QPS-uses of methyl bromide are not subject to phase-out under the Montreal Protocol and consequently methyl bromide emissions from QPS-use vary from year to year.
-Methyl bromide use for fumigation of grain prior to transport within Australia is declining, where phosphine (PH $3$) and sulfuryl fluoride (SO $2$ F $2$) are seen as suitable, but not universal, alternative or replacement chemicals.
+HCFCs and methyl bromide are still imported into Australia and used in maintaining existing HCFC-containing refrigeration and air conditioning equipment, for quarantine and pre-shipment

+(QPS) uses of methyl bromide, one exempted non-QPS use of methyl bromide (for growing strawberry runners) and fire protection applications.
+HCFC and non-QPS methyl bromide consumption is controlled by Australia's commitments under the Montreal Protocol, whereas QPS-uses of methyl bromide are not subject to phase-out under the Montreal Protocol and consequently methyl bromide emissions from QPS-use can vary from year to year.